olcf/olcf-user-docs/software/software-news.rst

     "xl", "16.1.1-5", "16.1.1-9-1"
     "IBM ESSL", "6.1.0-2", "6.3.0"

-In addition, the following packages will be removed from the system.
-If you need the specific versions of the packages listed below, please contact help@olcf.ornl.gov.
+In addition, the following packages will be upgraded to newer versions and the specific versions listed below will be removed from the system.
+If you need the specific older versions of the packages listed, please contact help@olcf.ornl.gov.

 .. csv-table::
     :header: "Package", "Versions"